Trump's promise to end CBP One app worries migrants waiting in Mexico

 "Our plan was to cross the border and surrender when she was pregnant," Bravo says in Spanish while standing in the courtyard of the Ciudad Juárez shelter.

-As they were traveling through Mexico with their six-year-old son, Mendoza went into labor.
+As they were traveling through Mexico with their 6-year-old son, Mendoza went into labor.
 Their daughter is now a month old.

 That stopped them from attempting to cross the border illegally.
 Now, they try to secure an appointment through the app every day.